mstmari/100-Days-Of-Code/README.md

 Day 23 read about JS Data Structures

 Day 24: Completed JS Arrays lab and touched up on object data type

+Day 25: worked through multiple labs and readings on objects, iteration and looping.